matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 <!-- more -->

-What usually follows is the adoption of heavy, bureaucratic frameworks sprinkled with just enough terminology to sound modern.
-Or worse, cherry picking parts from multiple methodologies while ignoring the underlying principles.
+What usually follows is the adoption of heavy, bureaucratic frameworks sprinkled with just enough terminology to _sound_ modern.
+Or worse, cherry-picking parts from multiple methodologies while ignoring their underlying principles.
 The result is a deeply dysfunctional ["Franken-Agile" environment](modern-software-delivery.md#industry-anti-patterns) that operates as "Agile In Name Only" (AINO).

 In our pursuit of safety, we have stopped _engineering_ software and instead simply attempt to _manage_ it under the false pretence of predictability.